ssebs/go-mmp/README.md

   - [x] Add support for strings
   - [ ] Clear whatever is coming in when we first open the app
     - [ ] !if someone pressed a button before opening the app, it will run it asap!
-  - [ ] Add support for LMB/RMB/MMB clicks
+  - [x] Add support for LMB/RMB/MMB clicks
-    - [ ] Support repeat press while holding btn down
+    - [x] Support repeat press while holding btn down
-  - [ ] Add support for mouse?
 - [WIP] Error handling
   - [x] GUI
   - [x] fix serial device errors (serial port busy, nonexistent, etc)